 If the bag will double as your briefcase, get an office pannier: a rectangular, sober-coloured bag with internal dividers and (usually) a padded laptop pocket.
 Otherwise, ordinary panniers are fine.
 Look for durable, waterproof material, and attachment hooks that go on and off the rack easily when you want to (when parked) and never when you don't (going over a bump).
 Pockets are useful to prevent having to dig around for small items like a phone, wallet or tools.

-Here are some good examples of panniers and backpacks for commuting.
+Here are some of the best panniers for commuting:

 Ortlieb Front Roller City

 Like all Ortlieb gear, these small panniers are completely waterproof.
 They're made from tough, PVC-coated polyester and PU-coated nylon, with the seams welded together.
-The top rolls over and buckles down to so rain can't get in here.
+The top rolls over and buckles down to so rain can't get in.
 Lifting the handle retracts the rack hooks, so each bag can be removed one-handed.
 There are Scotchlite patches outside but no pockets inside.
-Capacity: 25 litres per pair.

 Altura Dryline 32

 They don't have the shiny PVC feel of the Ortliebs, but these Altura Drylines are as waterproof as the name states.
 The main compartment has a drawstring-and-lid closure, so you can overfill it a bit if you want, and there's a useful outer pocket.
-Though sombre, they have reflective trim for nighttime visibility.
+Though sombre, they have a reflective trim for nighttime visibility.
 The base is well reinforced to prevent wear.
 Rixen Kaul Klick-fix hooks are an industry standard.
-Capacity: 32 litres per pair.

 Carradice Super C Universal/Front panniers